Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 “A pig comes to those in whom a real, bodily hunger is waiting for permission.”

-A pig is one of the most contradictory animals in human culture.
+The pig holds an unusually contradictory place in human culture.
 On one side: abundance and fertility — in China, the pig means happiness and wealth; in European tradition, a pig on the table signaled plenty and celebration.
 On the other: in certain cultures she is forbidden, unclean, associated with things not spoken of in polite company.
 This contradiction is itself eloquent.
 What is simultaneously so desired and so shameful always carries an important message — about our relationship to the physical, the earthly, the “lower.”

 In dreams, a pig is the archetype of earthly abundance in its most unvarnished form.
 Not elevated, not beautified — the simple, animal pleasure of being alive.
 Food, warmth, touch, rest.
 Everything the body wants without checking whether it’s appropriate.

-In depth psychology, the pig often appears as an image of the part of us we are ashamed of: instincts, appetites, desires that feel like “too much.”
+In the language of dreams, the pig often appears as an image of the part of us we are ashamed of: instincts, appetites, desires that feel like “too much.”
 I want too much.
 Too loudly.
 Too ungracefully.
 And perhaps right now, reading these lines, you feel a flicker of recognition — that part of yourself you have learned to keep out of sight.

 She is lying in a puddle.
 Or eating — with pleasure, without hurry, without caring who’s watching.
 She is completely at ease with herself.
 There is something almost meditative about this picture.